kokiebisu/tailbnb/README.md

 </p>

-# 🏠 Nextbnb
+# Nextbnb

-A Personal Project that replicates Airbnb using Nextjs
+A Project that replicates Airbnb using Nextjs

 ## Getting Started